Leporacanthicus/lacsap/BUILD.md

 Now cmake should have created a `Makefile` that builds the llvm project.
-Now we it's time to run `make`:
+Now it's time to run `make`:

      make -j 6